spheronFdn/fns/README.md

 ### importGenerator

 The importGenerator function generates a wrapped function for any given input.
-The result of the wrapped function obfuscates the processing that FNSjs does, and exposes a cleaner API to the user/developer.
+The result of the wrapped function obfuscates the processing that FNSlib does, and exposes a cleaner API to the user/developer.
 The reason we do this is to:

 1. Pass through all the required variables for the function